pamo/pamo.github.io/_drafts/pbjs.md

 layout: post
 category: conferences
 title: Powered by Java!..script.
-tags: [javascript, tech, conferences, node]
+tags: [javascript, tech, conferences, node, mobile, html5, microservices]
 ---

 ![Java -- The Future](/images/pbjs.jpg)

-The Manning Powered by Javascript workshop was a mini conference of the current state of Javascript.
+The [Manning Powered by Javascript](http://www.manning.com/poweredbyjavascript/) workshop was a mini conference of the current state of Javascript.
 By the end of the day, it was clear:
 > Javascript can live everywhere today.